 Transportation Services: Customer shall at all times hold and maintain title to the gas transportation arrangements necessary to transport the Managed Gas (the "Customer Transportation").
-Customer hereby appoints Enron Canada as its agent for the limited purpose of performing the Services which relate to the Customer Transportation.
-On Customer’s behalf and in Customer’s name, Enron Canada shall from time to time apply for renewals of the Customer Transportation and for transportation capacity that Customer notifies Enron Canada to apply for which is incremental or additional to the existing Customer Transportation.
-For transportation capacity not fully nominated for Customer’s markets, Enron Canada shall have the right to use or deal with such capacity as Enron Canada in its sole discretion may see fit and Customer shall be compensated for the fair market value of any such transportation which Enron Canada uses for its own benefit.
-Enron Canada will ensure that transportation operations are conducted in accordance with all applicable tariffs and terms and conditions of service imposed by all transmission systems.
-Enron Canada shall maintain and make available to Customer a full description of the transportation, including locations and volumes, service commencement and expiry dates, a description of the type of service and any unusual terms and conditions.
-Customer shall advise Enron Canada of the terms and conditions of any incremental or additional obligations entered into by Customer and Enron Canada will manage such obligations in accordance with the foregoing provisions.
-Customer shall, concurrently with the execution of this Agreement and from time to time as may be reasonably required, provide Enron Canada with fully executed copies of all requests for third party authorizations and consents as Enron Canada may require to perform the Services which relate to the Customer Transportation.
+Customer hereby appoints ENA Upstream as its agent for the limited purpose of performing the Services which relate to the Customer Transportation.
+On Customer’s behalf and in Customer’s name, ENA Upstream shall from time to time apply for renewals of the Customer Transportation and for transportation capacity that Customer notifies ENA Upstream to apply for which is incremental or additional to the existing Customer Transportation.
+For transportation capacity not fully nominated for Customer’s markets, ENA Upstream shall have the right to use or deal with such capacity as ENA Upstream in its sole discretion may see fit and Customer shall be compensated for the fair market value of any such transportation which ENA Upstream uses for its own benefit.
+ENA Upstream will ensure that transportation operations are conducted in accordance with all applicable tariffs and terms and conditions of service imposed by all transmission systems.
+ENA Upstream shall maintain and make available to Customer a full description of the transportation, including locations and volumes, service commencement and expiry dates, a description of the type of service and any unusual terms and conditions.
+Customer shall advise ENA Upstream of the terms and conditions of any incremental or additional obligations entered into by Customer and ENA Upstream will manage such obligations in accordance with the foregoing provisions.
+Customer shall, concurrently with the execution of this Agreement and from time to time as may be reasonably required, provide ENA Upstream with fully executed copies of all requests for third party authorizations and consents as ENA Upstream may require to perform the Services which relate to the Customer Transportation.